On this page

 - What are examples of technological and natural hazards?

 - What is the series of events or decisions that should be considered?

 - What are the elements of the emergency plan?

 A definite plan to deal with major emergencies is an important element of occupational health and safety (OHS) programs.

 Besides the major benefit of providing guidance during an emergency, developing the plan has other advantages.
 You may discover unrecognized hazardous conditions that would aggravate an emergency situation and you can work to eliminate them.
-The planning process may bring to light deficiencies, such as the lack of resources (equipment, trained personnel, supplies), or items that can be rectified before an emergency occurs.
-In addition an emergency plan promotes safety awareness and shows the organization's commitment to the safety of workers.
+The planning process may bring to light deficiencies, such as the lack of resources (equipment, trained personnel, supplies), or items that can be corrected before an emergency occurs.
+In addition, an emergency plan promotes safety awareness and shows the organization's commitment to the safety of workers.